verenawoehler/Prediction-Of-Employee-Performance/README.md

-# Prediction od Employee Performance
+# Prediction of Employee Performance
 ML Project: Supervised Classification of Future Employee Performance in a Recruitment Context.

 In this ML project, I work on predicting future employee performance